KAI KF-21 Boramae: Background

-The KF-X project, intended to produce advanced multirole jet fighter to replace South Korea's aging F-4D/E Phantom II and F-5E/F Tiger II aircraft, was first announced in March 2001 by South Korean President Kim Dae-jung at a graduation ceremony of the Korea Air Force Academy.
+Announced in March 2001 by South Korean President Kim Dae-jung at a graduation ceremony of the Korea Air Force Academy, the KF-X project aimed to produce an advanced multirole jet fighter to replace South Korea's aging F-4D/E Phantom II and F-5E/F Tiger II aircraft.
 In 2002, research and development (R&D) requirements were determined by the Joint Chiefs of Staff.
-The project was considered extremely ambitious, with the Korea Institute for Defense Analyses (KIDA), a state-owned defense ministry think tank, expressing doubt about the country's ability to complete such a complex undertaking.
+The project was considered extremely ambitious; the Korea Institute for Defense Analyses (KIDA), a state-owned defense ministry think tank, expressed serious doubt about the country's ability to complete such a complex undertaking.
+The ROK Air Force expressed concerns that a delay or failure of the KF-X program could significantly compromise its future security readiness.
+During this period, the project faced heavy scrutiny from local media, which maintained a predominantly pessimistic tone regarding its massive budget and technical viability.

-The program evaluation and feasibility phase was fraught with delays and postponements while its economic cost was debated; however, the project received renewed interest after the feasibility study in 2008 and attacks by North Korea in 2010.
-The feasibility study concluded that, despite the project's risks and the significantly higher per-unit cost compared to foreign alternatives, developing the domestic defense industry was considered a matter of national importance and expected to generate positive ripple effects across high-tech sectors.
-The study required a foreign partner to mitigate financial risks.
+Consequently, the program was subjected to a grueling cycle of ten separate feasibility studies, leaving the evaluation phase fraught with delays while its economic cost and potential risks were debated.
+However, the project received renewed interest after a feasibility study in 2008 and attacks by North Korea in 2010.
+The last feasibility study concluded that developing the domestic defense industry was considered a matter of national importance and expected to generate positive ripple effects across high-tech sectors despite the project's risks and the significantly higher per-unit cost compared to foreign alternatives.
+The study still required a foreign partner to mitigate financial risks.

-To fulfill the foreign partnership requirement, South Korea first offered Turkey a 20% stake in the KF-X project; however, Turkey declined, seeking greater control over the initiative.
-The South Korean government expected to commit 60% of the development cost, with the remaining 40% to be covered by domestic and foreign companies.
+To fulfil the foreign partnership requirement, South Korea first offered Turkey a 20% stake in the KF-X project; however, Turkey declined, seeking greater control over the initiative.
+The South Korean government expected to commit 60% of the development cost, with the remaining 40% to be covered by domestic and foreign partners.
 As an alternative, Indonesia agreed to fund the 20% share through Indonesian Aerospace and purchase 50 of the approximately 150–200 planned aircraft.
-On 15 July 2010, South Korea and Indonesia formalized a partnership, launching the KF-X (Note: In Indonesia, the KF-X program is referred to as the IF-X program.) development program with a target to begin aircraft deliveries in 2026.
+On 15 July 2010, South Korea and Indonesia formalised a partnership, launching the KF-X (Note: In Indonesia, the KF-X program is referred to as the IF-X program.) development program with a target to begin aircraft deliveries in 2026.